Icinga/icinga2/doc/21-development.md

 in addition to setup dialogues and configuration.
 Therefore we’ll need to install [NSIS](http://nsis.sourceforge.net/Download) first.

 We also need to install the Windows Installer XML (WIX) toolset.
+This has .NET 3.5 as a dependency which might need a reboot of the system which is not handled properly by Chocolatey.
+Therefore install it first and reboot when asked.

 ```
+Enable-WindowsOptionalFeature -FeatureName "NetFx3" -Online
 choco install -y wixtoolset
 ```